ilkerccom/bitcrackrandomiser/README.md

 ### [**app_arguments**]

-You can write the arguments for Bitcrack.
+You can write the arguments for Bitcrack or VanitySearch.
 For default settings leave blank.

 `-b 896 -t 256 -p 256` or `-t 128` or you can leave blank.